SeanMcTernan/clear-monitoring/README.md

   <img src="https://github.com/SeanMcTernan/SeanMcTernan/blob/main/Clear_Monitoring_Sample.png?raw=true" alt="Clear Monitoring CLI" width="738">
 </p>

 Below is a small snippet of the app in action.
-As you can see the emails are being closed at an extrememly quick rate.
-The altenative, was to manually enter each email and select the close option.
+As you can see the emails are being closed at an extremely quick rate.
+The alternative, was to manually enter each email and select the close option.

 <p align="center">
 <img src="https://github.com/SeanMcTernan/SeanMcTernan/blob/main/Intercom.gif?raw=true"